g200kg/zoom-ms-utility/midimessage.md

 In the following table, the notation like '1p2b3' means [Effect number(0-5)] p [Parameter number(0-8)] b [bit].
+0p7nz ...
+Seems a special bit used in AMP cabinet model, means the parameter is non-zero (not OFF).

 Other notation means :
 0t    ...
 Effect1 Type Bits
 0EfOn ...
 Effect1 On/Off